leekillough/rev/test/FORZA/forza_selector/ISBs/README.md

 TEST EXTENSION:

-To run your own tests, the generated graph files can be placed in the <test_folder> and the parameters in rev-test.py can be modified to reflect the number of actors.
+To run your own tests, the generated graph test files need to be placed in the respective <test_folder> and to change the number of actors, it can be modified in the params field of rev-test.py.